Hedgerow Restoration

 “Drylaw Hill farm, with the enthusiastic engagement of the landowners, could be a beacon of hope in East Lothian.”

-Having demonstrated the value of the work at Drylaw the working group has earned the trust of a small network of three further landowners, including neighbouring farms at the Smeaton Estate.
+Having demonstrated the value of the work at Drylaw the working group has earned the trust of a small network of three further landowners, including a neighbouring farm.

-“It’s been a real pleasure to see the progress so far,” say farmers Robs and Tommy Dale.
+“It’s been a real pleasure to see the progress so far,” say landowners Robs and Tommy Dale.

 “We see this as a hugely positive initiative for both the farm and the surrounding area.”